Terraform Cloud MCP server

 Stats

-This MCP server integrates AI assistants with the Terraform Cloud API, allowing you to manage your infrastructure through natural conversation.
-It works with any MCP-supporting platform including Claude, Claude Code CLI, Claude Desktop, Cursor, and Copilot Studio.
+The Terraform Cloud MCP server is a powerful integration tool that connects AI assistants with the Terraform Cloud API, enabling natural language interaction for infrastructure management.
+It works with any MCP-compatible platform including Claude, Claude Code CLI, Claude Desktop, Cursor, and Copilot Studio.

 Installation